 The western part of Regensburg's old town is home to the classicist square named after the city's honorary citizen, imperial chancellor Otto von Bismarck.
 Even during "Castra Regina" times, and later during the Middle Ages, the area on Regensburg's outskirts was a warehouse district.
 In the 19th century, Prince-Primate Carl von Dalberg ordered the construction of the two classicist structures that still dominate the square today.
 Next to them are the buildings of the former St. James' Abbey, which today houses the seminary, and the building of the former Württemberg legation.
 At the southern end is the "Präsidialpalais", the former residence of the French envoy to the Perpetual Diet.
 The impressive structure was the first to incorporate the purest form of the classicist architectural style into a still otherwise very medieval townscape.
-At the northern end
+At the northern end of Bismarckplatz, directly opposite the Präsidialpalais, is the Regensburg Stadttheater.
+After a serious fire in 1849, the Regensburgers built the present-day structure on the foundation walls.
+The front side, which doubles as the entrance area to the grand theater building, nicely complements the classicist complex.

-- The square was named after imperial chancellor Otto von Bismarck - " In 1803, the new theater building, known then as the Neues Haus, split the large predecessor square into two separate squares: Bismarckplatz and Arnulfsplatz.
+- The square was named after imperial chancellor Otto von Bismarck. - In 1803, the new theater building, known then as the Neues Haus, split the large predecessor square into two separate squares: Bismarckplatz and Arnulfsplatz.